donnemartin/dev-setup/README.md

   <br/>
 </p>

-Like Python, [Ruby](http://www.ruby-lang.org/) is already installed on Unix systems.
+[Ruby](http://www.ruby-lang.org/) is already installed on Unix systems.
 But we don't want to mess around with that installation.
 More importantly, we want to be able to use the latest version of Ruby.

 #### Installation